<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 There's a 79% potential boost in wealth at age 65 over a 20-year period when choosing to invest in your company's retirement plan.

-As decades go by, you’re likely full swing into your career at your company and your income probably reflects that.
+As decades go by, you’re likely full swing into your career at in your city, your state and your income probably reflects that.
 However, the challenges of saving for retirement start coming from large competing expenses: a mortgage, raising children, and saving for their college.

-How much we recommend that you invest towards your retirement is always based on your unique financial situation and goals.
-However, consider investing a minimum of 10% of your salary toward retirement through your 30s and 40s.
+The recommended amount that you should invest towards your retirement always depends on your unique financial situation and goals.
+However, a good rule of thumb is to consider investing at least 10% of your salary toward retirement throughout your 30s and 40s.

 As you enter your 50s and 60s, you’re ideally at your peak earning years with some of your major expenses, such as a mortgage or child-rearing, behind you or soon to be in the rearview mirror.
 This can be a good time to consider whether you have the ability to boost your retirement savings goal to 20% or more of your income.
 For many people, this could potentially be the last opportunity to stash away funds.

-These retirement savings vehicles give you the chance to take advantage of three main benefits:
+401ks are powerful retirement savings vehicles that give you the chance to take advantage of three main benefits:

 • Compound growth opportunities (as seen above)